Content available exclusively for subscribers

 I’m talking about the football front.
 There is nothing wrong with financial advisors and lawyers being heavily involved on the business and legal fronts, their wheelhouses.
 You need those guys with NFL teams, considering the myriad business and legal matters you are constantly dealing with.

 Johnson needs somebody like Rick Spielman to be his right-hand man.
-He needs to be on the phone with him every day.
+Johnson needs to be on the phone with him every day.

 Jets team president Hymie Elhai is a brilliant lawyer.
-Ira Axselrad is a brilliant financial analyst.
+Johnson’s right-hand man, Ira Axselrad, is a brilliant financial analyst.

-I’m not just saying that.
+I’m not just saying that stuff to pander to these men.
 It’s what I believe.

 But in a perfect world, they should not be advising Johnson on football matters.